 Attention to detail: You leave no stone unturned, focusing on every detail of a project to ensure the utmost quality of work delivered.
 Having this transferable skill helps an employer feel more confident in your ability to be meticulous and thoughtful in any task you work on.

 Adaptability: Change is indeed the only constant today.
+For evidence, look no further than the rapid growth of AI projects and AI-specific roles.
 Having the ability to roll with the punches and not let change throw you off demonstrates your ability to be a more efficient and productive employee.
 Being adaptable means you’re comfortable pivoting and shifting priorities when unforeseen challenges arise – something that happens frequently across all industries.

 Empathy: While this skill is especially important in leadership, the ability to empathize with your audience helps you better understand their needs just as the ability to empathize with your colleagues helps you build rapport and a better working environment.
 Having the ability to put yourself in someone else’s shoes helps you to build solid – and meaningful – relationships with clients and teammates.